 BIOL 292 Biology Teaching.
 Opportunity for motivated students that have demonstrated excellent ability in theoretical aspects and practical techniques covered in prior laboratory coursework with experience to (1) assist in the teaching of an undergraduate laboratory science course, (2) grade assignments and tests, and (3) prepare reagents and equipment for laboratory use.
 Maximum of 2 credits allowed towards major.
-Prerequisite of "C" or better in: BIOL 197 or 297, BIOL 198, BIOL199 or 299, and CHEM 123.
 1 semester credit hour.
 Engaged Learning.
 Typically offered: Fall and Spring Terms.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 9.